All allergic reactions are caused by the immune system in the body. The immune system’s job is to fight off things that could make a person ill.

 However, in some people the immune system makes mistakes and thinks that a type of food or another substance is harmful.
 The body starts to fight off this substance or allergen – and the person has an allergic reaction.

-The signs and symptoms which warn that an anaphylactic reaction is starting are listed below.
+The symptoms which warn that an anaphylactic reaction is starting are listed below.

-If your child experiences any or all of these symptoms, they should:
+If you experience any or all of these symptoms you should:

 - Call for help

-- Use their Jext®, or ask someone else to give it to them
+- Use your Jext®, or ask someone else to give it to you

 Anaphylaxis can also be triggered by: